insilichem/gaudiviewx/docs/manual.rst

 .. |icon3| image:: ../src/icons/filter.png
     :width: 4%

-This option let the user to select among all the solutions with ones of interest.
-The user has to choose the objective for which he wants to filter and select the logic behavior (>, <, =, ≥, ≤, ≠) and threshold of the filter.
+This option let you to keep among all the solutions the ones of interest.
+The user has to choose the objective(s) for which he wants to filter and select the logic behavior (>, <, =, ≥, ≤, ≠) and threshold of the filter.

-With the button in the left-bottom corner, the user can add more conditionals with their objective, logical behavior and threshold.
+With the button in the left-bottom corner, you can add more conditionals with their objective, logical behavior and threshold.
 The conditional are attached by the logical operators AND/OR.
-AND joins the conditionals in a unique conditional, meanwhile the OR will let the user specify another independent conditional:
+AND joins the conditionals in a unique one, meanwhile the OR will let you specify another independent conditional:

 .. image:: _images/filter.png
     :align: center